yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

     ![Workloads is selected in the navigation menu.
 At right, an exclamation point (!) appears next to the api deployment listing in the Deployments box.](media/image121.png)

-    >**Note: This message indicates that there weren't enough available resources to match the requirements for a new pod instance.
+    >**Note**: This message indicates that there weren't enough available resources to match the requirements for a new pod instance.
 In this case, this is because the instance requires port 3001, and since there are only 2 nodes available in the cluster, only two api instances can be scheduled.
-The third and fourth pod instances will wait for a new node to be available that can run another instance using that port.**
+The third and fourth pod instances will wait for a new node to be available that can run another instance using that port.

 12. Reduce the number of requested pods to 2 using the Scale button.